-Lauren Daddona is the Wine Director at L'Espalier in Boston and holds her Advanced certification with the Court of Master Sommeliers.
-She joined the L'Espalier sommelier team in 2012 after spending six years at Lower Falls Wine Company, a fine wine shop in Newton, MA.
+Lauren Daddona is the Wine Director at Les Sablons, a newly-opened restaurant in Cambridge, MA.
+She holds her Advanced certification with the Court of Master Sommeliers and was the Wine Director at L'Espalier in Boston for five years before joining the Les Sablons team.
+Lauren's wine career began with six years at Lower Falls Wine Company, a fine wine shop in Newton, MA.
 Prior to finding wine, Lauren studied Romance Languages and Art History at Bowdoin College, concentrations that led to her studies in France, as well as work at Christie's auction house in New York.
 Her travels since have sent her to vineyards throughout Europe and the US with additional time spent in South America and Asia.

-As one of just six Advanced Sommeliers in New England, Lauren is at the forefront of wine education in Boston.
-She is a Director Emeritus of the Boston Sommelier Society and was a regional finalist in the 2014, 2015 and 2016 TopSomm competitions.
-She was named a StarChefs Rising Star in 2015 and has been cited in a range of publications, including Food & Wine, SOMM Journal, and Robb Report, as well as our very own Nantucket Magazine.
+Lauren was a national finalist in the 2016 TopISomm competition, as well as a regional finalist in the 2015 and 2014 competitions.
+She is a Director Emeritus of the Boston Sommelier Society and was named a StarChefs Rising Star in 2015.
+She has been cited in a range of publications, including Food & Wine, SOMM Journal, and Robb Report, as well as our very own Nantucket Magazine.

 Marika Vida-Arnold , Wine Director , The Ritz Carlton-Central Park